WIESZJAK/black-hole-simulator/README.md

 ## Contact & Contributions

+WIESZJAK // MAGIK // DRNK - ALL IN ONE drnkk.deviantart.com @ festowe@gmail.com
 For questions, suggestions, or contributions, feel free to open an issue or submit a pull request on the GitHub repository.
 This project is part of my portfolio as a mid-level AI/ML developer, and I welcome collaboration to enhance its features!